pmsoftware/odietamo/docs/walk-through.rst

 Create a new Oracle user
 ------------------------

 Create a new user in an Oracle database and grant the user CONNECT and RESOURCE roles.
-Note that this demo uses a local Oracle XE installation.
+Note that examples in this walk-through use a local Oracle XE installation.
 E.g. connect to the database as a user that can create new users (e.g. SYSTEM) using SQL*Plus.
 E.g.::

 	sqlplus system/password@XE